-Once your child is diagnosed, his care may involve a team of specialists, including pediatricians, kidney experts, and social workers.
-To make sure he keeps a healthy balance of fluids and other important things, one or several of these may be recommended:
+Once your child is diagnosed, their care may involve a team of specialists, including pediatricians, kidney experts, and social workers.
+To make sure they keep a healthy balance of fluids and other important things, one or several of these may be recommended:

-- Indomethacin, an anti-inflammatory drug that helps his body make less urine
+- Indomethacin, an anti-inflammatory drug that helps their body make less urine

-- Potassium-sparing diuretics, which help him keep potassium
+- Potassium-sparing diuretics, which help them keep potassium

-- RAAS inhibitors, which help keep him from losing potassium
+- RAAS inhibitors, which help keep them from losing potassium

 - Calcium, potassium or magnesium supplements or a combination of them